jifalops/from-now/README.md

 ## Usage
 Simply give it a timestamp including milliseconds and it will output time relative to now in a human friendly format.
-It will also update the output according to a far away it is (e.g. once per day/hour/minute).
+It will also update the output according to how far away it is (e.g. once per day/hour/minute).

 ## Demo
 <!--